-Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Core objectives: To conserve the park's cultural heritage significance and maintain mix of community, sporting, and passive recreational opportunities.
+Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Desired Outcome: To conserve the park's cultural heritage significance and maintain mix of community, sporting, and passive recreational opportunities.
+Core objectives: Management of Crown reserve: assigned categories as park (36G), sportsground (36F) and an area of cultural significance (36H).
 Reinstatement of Bicentennial plaques, including adequate record keeping, and inclusion within the narrative of the Heritage Trail (continued): To ensure adequate documentation and retrieval of information on local heritage values.
 B12 Prior to removal of plaques, record and catalogue commemorative tree locations and plaque details in the Local Studies section of Hawkesbury City Council Library.
 Commemorative pioneering history recorded and catalogued.
 Very High To provide an appropriate narrative as part of the Governor Macquarie monument and the Heritage Trail.
 B13 Provide interpretative information as part of the Heritage Trail, acknowledging Country, the traditional custodians - the Darug people, and pioneering families in the Hawkesbury area.
 Works completed in accordance with this Plan of Management.
 Interpretative information included within the Heritage Trail.
 Very High Remove grove of Camphor Laurels (in very poor health and condition), and other younger trees obstructing historic vistas: To address ageing and senescent trees in serious decline.
 To reinstate historic open vistas which have been incrementally obscured over time.
 B14 Subject to consent from the Heritage Council, remove the central avenue of ageing and senescent Camphor Laurels (Cinnamomum camphora).
 These trees are in serious decline.
 Past management has been very poor.
 They provide little environmental, habitat or heritage value, and obstruct historic open vistas across the park.
 C. camphora is also a highly invasive coloniser and environmental weed species.
 Recommendations implemented in accordance with this Plan of Management.
 High To remove highly invasive coloniser and environmental weed species.
 B15 Some clusters of younger trees in this location, including dominant Broad-leaved Paperbarks (Melaleuca quinquenervia), further obstruct historic views.
 This Plan of Management recommends selective removal of the Broad-leaved Paperbarks (Melaleuca quinquenervia) in this location.
 No additional/ replacement planting is proposed.
 Remove select Ironbark trees along the perimeter of the park opposite St Mathews to open up views of the church from George Street.
 Historic open vistas are to be re-established and maintained with an appropriate tree management and selective pruning regime.
 Open vistas and heritage view corridors re-established.
 Recommendations implemented in accordance with this Plan of Management.
 High